pgRouting/pgrouting/doc/max_flow/flow-family.rst

 * :doc:`pgr_maxFlowMinCost` - Details of flow and cost on edges.
 * :doc:`pgr_maxFlowMinCost_Cost` - Only the Min Cost calculation.
-* :doc:`pgr_maxWeightedMatching` - Calculates a maximum weighted matching in a graph.
+* :doc:`pgr_maxWeightedMatch` - Calculates a maximum weighted matching in a graph.

 .. experimental-end